toopham/numbermunchers/README.md

 ```

-Start server with game running
+Start server with game running on localhost:3000
 ```
 npm start
 ```